A-y-u-s-h-h/learning-platform-product-analytics-tableau/README.md

 - Where users drop off in learning and exam funnels
 - How learning depth and outcomes differ across user segments

+## What I Did in This Project

+- Defined product metrics across activation, engagement, retention, and conversion
+- Designed end-to-end Tableau dashboards aligned to product lifecycle stages
+- Built cohort retention and funnel views to identify drop-offs
+- Segmented user behavior by free vs paid users
+- Translated insights into clear product and growth recommendations

-This project originally developed as part of a guided Tableau analytics course and significantly extended into an independent, portfolio-ready product analytics case study with custom metrics, insights, and recommendations.
+This project originated from a guided Tableau analytics course and was independently extended into a full product analytics case study, including custom metrics, cohort analysis, funnel design, and business recommendations.

----

 ## Business Context
 The platform offers subscription-based online courses and career tracks.